jquepi/everything-curl/protocols/network.md

 further if that succeeds.

+If the connection is done using QUIC, the TLS handshake is done automatically in connect phase.

 If the connection is done using QUIC, the TLS handshake is done automatically in the connect phase.

-## Transfer data

 When the connected metaphorical "string" is attached to the remote computer, there is an established *connection* between the two machines and this